aopp-pred/scmtiles/README.md

 # SCM Tiles

-Software for running the ECMWF OpenIFS SCM over a grid.
+Software for running a single-column model over a grid.